pfrcks/Machine-Learning-SKLearn/README.md

 ## Notes

 * This workshop has been developed with the intended audience as people with little or no experience of scikit-learn and/or machine learning.
+* Please download the repo and fetch the dependencies before coming to the workshop.
+The installation takes time which can be spent on the workshop instead.

 ## Credits where credit's due